September 3, 2024

 Comment

-Is your business prepared for the new duty to prevent sexual harassment?
-With these changes coming into effect in October, now is the time to take action.
+Has your business taken on the new duty to prevent sexual harassment?
+As these changes came into effect in October, the time to take action is now overdue.

 At EM Law, we can help you navigate these new legal requirements and ensure your workplace is fully compliant.
 From tailored training programs and risk assessments to reviewing and updating your policies, our team of solicitors is here to support you.
 Don’t wait until it’s too late—contact us today to discuss how we can help your business prepare for this important change.